 - Once Redis has been installed in the site container, you’ll need to install a plugin on your site to integrate Redis with WordPress’ object caching.
 There are several possible plugins you could use for this purpose.
 The two most popular options among our users are WP Redis and Redis Object Cache.

 In addition, note that if you do opt to discontinue using Redis, you may ask to have Redis removed from your site container, and you should ask to have the Redis add-on subscription canceled.
 You will receive a refund of any unused Redis subscription add-on fees issued according to our refund policy.

 Once Redis has been installed and integrated with your site with a plugin, it will run silently in the background.

 To clear the Redis object cache, you can use the Clear Cache option added to your website admin area by the Kinsta MU plugin.
 This button will clear both our page cache and any object caching active on the site.

 It is critical that you test your site thoroughly after enabling object caching, being careful to review all critical processes on your website with multiple user profiles to ensure that cached objects aren’t be reused incorrectly.

 If you find that cached objects are being used incorrectly, it may be possible to exclude specific groups of objects from object caching with the wp_cache_add_non_persistent_groups function.
 Manipulating object cache performance is outside the scope of Kinsta’s support for Redis and will require the involvement of a qualified WordPress developer.

 Limits to Kinsta’s Support for Redis

 Kinsta’s support for Redis is limited to installing Redis and any required dependencies in the site container and ensuring that Redis is available for use by WordPress.
-Integrating Redis with your website and excluding specific groups of objects from the cache is the responsibility of each website owner and if you find that you need assistance with proper integration of Redis with your website you will need to retain the services of a qualified WordPress developer.
+Integrating Redis with your website and excluding specific groups of objects from the cache is the responsibility of each website owner.
+If you need assistance with the proper integration of Redis with your website, you will need to retain the services of a qualified WordPress developer.